 For whom is this module suitable?

-The module ‘Mapping Out Your Problem’ is an intervention intended for patients with mild to moderately severe psychological problems.
-The module aims to support the patient in gaining a clearer understanding of his or her mental health issue and to provide insight into the patient’s coping style and problem-solving capabilities.
+The module ‘Mapping out your problem’ is an intervention intended for patients with mild to moderately severe psychological problems.
+The module aims to support the patient in gaining a clearer understanding of their mental health issue and to provide insight into the patient’s coping style and problem-solving capabilities.
 The module also helps to boost motivation towards behavioural change and helps to determine the focus and follow-up steps for treatment.

 Initially, it was developed for patients who are at the start of their (online) treatment.
 However, the module is also suitable for patients who wish to gain more clarity during treatment.
 Minddistrict developed both a generic and an IAPT version of the module.
 Read more about the IAPT-version below.

 The module was developed in close collaboration with an expert panel of practitioners and patients.
 It consists of the following three sessions:

 - What’s causing you concern?
 During the first session, the patient examines which problems they are experiencing.
 The patient gains insight into their symptoms on a physical, emotional, cognitive, and behavioural level.

 - How do you cope with problems?
 During the second session, the patient examines what their coping style is, and which strong traits they can use to handle problems in a different way.